-Below is an interview with Andrew Cardwell that was featured in the Bolton News regarding the BL7 postcode being regarded as one of the best places to raise a family.
+Below is an interview with Andrew Cardwell as featured in the Bolton News regarding the BL7 postcode being regarded as one of the best places to raise a family.
 The BL7 postcode area includes Egerton, Bromley Cross, Edgworth, Chapeltown and Dunscar.

 Here is the link to the full article:

 BL7 is one of Bolton’s most popular postcodes for people looking to buy or rent properties.
 It’s areas include; Bromley Cross, Egerton and Edgworth which is one of Bolton’s three most expensive places to buy a house along with Lostock and Heaton.
-BL7 has a population of 15,290 made up of 6,519 households (2011 census).
-Cardwells have been successfully selling properties in BL7 and renting properties in BL7 since 1982.
+Cardwells have been successfully renting and selling properties in BL7 since 1982.

 BL7’s Residential Areas